 Lesson learned: Don’t avoid talking about what is going to get in the way.
 Bring the barriers front and center.

-As a Facilitator share what the values mean to you
+As a Facilitator Share What the Values Mean to You

 And with each opinion I attached a story.

-So if the value was – let’s say – ownership – I expressed what ownership meant to me and then shared a funny story on ownership (or lack of it) that I’d experienced in my work.
-Something that brought ownership to life.
+So if the value was ownership — I expressed what ownership meant to me and then shared a funny story on ownership (or lack of it) that I’d experienced in my work.

 What I learned a long time ago is that while loyal long-term Employees are great — their worldview is very company specific which can be inherently limiting.